isomerpages/moe-bedokgreenpri/_about-us/Our School/General Information.md

 ##### Visitors to the School

 All visitors to the school must report at the&nbsp;school general office and inform the school clerk the purpose of their visit.
 They must show their Identification Card and in return get a "Visitor's Pass" from the clerk, before proceeding to other parts of the school premises.

-##### Leaving School Early
-If a student is feeling unwell, he/she must inform both the teacher and the parents/guardian.&nbsp;An ill child must be picked up by a parent/guardian, the school will not allow him/her to return home unescorted.
-The parents/guardian must sign the "Early Departure Register" placed in the office.
-Parents/Guardians have to produce their Identification Card for verification reasons.

-##### Dismissal

-All parents/guardians must wait at Gate 4 or Gate 5 to receive their children after dismissal.
-During the inclement weather, they can collect their children from the porch or sheltered part of Gate 4 or Gate 5.

 ##### Accidents